This Museum is the only place you will experience the full flavour and essence of the Falkland Islands.

 Our Natural History Collection is varied and contains a range of biological and geological material.
 We have taxidermy displays, skins, whole skeletons, bones, fossils and rocks.

-Our collection includes examples of rare fossils and bones collected right here in the Islands, like for example, the now extinct Warrah and Colleen's 'starfish'.
+Our collection includes examples of rare fossils and bones collected right here in the Islands, like for example, the now extinct Warrah and Coleen's 'starfish'.

 The area is dominated by a 7 meter diorama which features various birds that include a King Penguin, Rockhopper, Gentoo, Black Browed Albatross as well as the majestic and impressive Royal Albatross, plus others.